panfiva/log4ts/README.md

 - To all log writers after `log4ts.shutdown(cb)` is executed
 - To the log writer that was terminated by `<logWriter>.shutdownWriter(cb)` command

-However, backend calls to `LogWriter.write(data)` will still be forwarded to log writers!
+However, direct calls to `LogWriter.write(data)` WILL be forwarded to log writers!

 **Warning!**

-To avoid data loss and unhandled exceptions, inspect `LogWriter.isShuttingDown` to determine if shutdown event was triggered before executing `LogWriter.write(data)`
+To avoid data loss and unhandled exceptions, inspect `LogWriter.isShuttingDown`. to determine if shutdown event was triggered before calling `LogWriter.write(data)`.

 ## Custom log writers